Faculty and Staff

 Ms. Brodeur teaches in the areas of crime scene investigation and forensic biology.
-She has a background in criminalistics and forensic DNA analysis, and has worked in both the private and public sector.
-Her research interests focus on optimizing presumptive biological testing and collection of material from crime scenes.
+She has a background in criminalistics, crime scene investigation and forensic DNA analysis, and has worked in forensic laboratories in both the private and public sector.
+Her research interests focus on optimizing body fluid identification and collection of material from crime scenes.

 Ms. Jones teaches courses in Forensic Chemistry and related disciplines within Forensic Instrumental Analysis.
-Her experience in forensic toxicology was obtained at the FAA lab in Oklahoma City and at the Tarrant County Medical Examiner’s Office in Fort Worth, Texas.
+Her experience in forensic toxicology was obtained at the Federal Aviation Administration lab in Oklahoma City and at the Tarrant County Medical Examiner’s Office in Fort Worth, Texas.
 Current research interests include emerging issues related to forensic toxicology, novel psychoactive substances and other drugs of abuse. firstname.lastname@example.org

 Catherine Grgicak, Ph.D, Assistant Professor

 Dr. Grgicak teaches courses in forensic DNA analysis and manages the research component of the BMFS program.
 Her forensic DNA training was obtained at the Alabama Department of Forensic Sciences and continued at Cellmark Diagnostics in Germantown MD.
-Her current research focuses on interpretation of complex, low-level DNA mixtures and developing/designing processes that maximize information recovery. email@example.com
+Her current research focuses on interpretation of complex, low-level DNA mixtures and developing & designing processes that maximize signal detection from nucleic acids. email@example.com

 Mr. Kosiorek has been employed with the Boston Police Crime Laboratory for over a decade and is currently the supervising criminalist in the Criminalistics section.
 His work in the lab includes case management, serological testing, general evidence exams, processing crime scenes, and shooting reconstruction.
 Mr. Kosiorek has a B.S. in biology from Providence College, a M.S. in pharmaceutical sciences with a concentration in forensic science from the University of Florida, is a Fellow of the American Board of Criminalistics (ABC) and is a Certified Senior Crime Scene Analyst (CSCSA) through the International Association for Identification.
 He teaches a forensic science laboratory courses at Suffolk University and both crime scene investigation and forensic biology lab in the BMFS program.